 February 1866 – May 11, 1905

 Born in Mathews County into a wealthy family, Sally Louisa Tompkins moved to Richmond shortly before the beginning of the Civil War.
 On July 21, 1861, she and other women of Saint James Episcopal Church opened a private hospital in the home of Judge John Robertson to care for wounded soldiers.
 From the arrival of the first patient on August 3, 1861, until the departure of the last patient on June 13, 1865, Tompkins and her staff treated 1,333 patients, of whom only 73 died, the lowest mortality rate of any military hospital during the war.
 On September 9, 1861, Secretary of War L. P. Walker signed a letter appointing Tompkins a captain in the Confederate army in a possible ploy to enable Tompkins and the Robertson Hospital to receive supplies from the CSA Quartermaster Office.
 Tompkins accepted the appointment but refused to accept pay for her work.
 She was known as an efficient administrator whose insistence on cleanliness contributed to the high survival rate of the patients.
 After the war, Tompkins continued her involvement with charitable works and nursing.
 Her personal fortune depleted, she lived at the Home for Confederate Women in Richmond from 1905 until her death on July 25, 1916.
-Sally Louisa Tompkins was buried with military honors in the Christ Episcopal Church graveyard in Mathews County.
+Sally Louisa Tompkins was buried in the Christ Episcopal Church graveyard in Mathews County.